tuon1602/nextjs14-boilerplate/README.md

-# Boilerplate for nextjs 14 app using tailwindcss and shadcn/ui with PrismaORM
+# Boilerplate for Nextjs 14 app using Tailwindcss and Shadcn/ui with PrismaORM

 ## Installation
 First clone the project